jamesma100/jamesma100.github.io/_posts/2024-09-10-deriving-backpropogation.md

 ---
 layout: post
-title: "Simple backpropogation from scratch"
+title: "Backpropogation from scratch: Part I - introduction"
 ---
 Most sizable neural networks today rely on backpropogation to make the training process more efficient.
-While it is pretty ubiquitous in libraries such as [torch.autograd](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html), I was curious how difficult it would be to implement it myself without using existing autodiff libraries.
+While backpropogation is pretty ubiquitous in libraries such as [torch.autograd](https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html), I was curious how difficult it would be to implement it myself without using existing helpers.
 Turns out: not that difficult, and can be done with <100 lines of Python!

-In this post, we'll derive backpropogation from scratch, implement it, and use it to train a simple neural network.
+In this two-part blog post, we'll derive backpropogation from scratch, implement it, and use it to train a simple neural network.
-Crucially, for learning purposes, we won't be using libraries like Torch; rather, we will use only vanilla Python and numpy for matrix operations.
+Crucially, for learning purposes, we won't be using libraries like Torch or autodiff; rather, we will use only vanilla Python and numpy for matrix operations.
 I've also tried to strike a balance between simplicity and depth, so that anyone with a passing understanding of matrices and derivatives should be able to follow along.

 ## Background